 Of course, you can always pack a picnic or grab a takeaway.
 With more than 410 acres (166 hectares) of The Regent's Park to explore, you're sure to find a lovely spot for lunch!

-Afternoon: Madame Tussauds & Sherlock Holmes Museum
+Things to do in the afternoon: Madame Tussauds London & Sherlock Holmes Museum

 Mingle with your favourite celebrities from the worlds of film, music, sports and more.
 Enjoy an exciting interactive adventure in the Marvel Superheroes 4D Experience or strike a pose with Kate Winslet and Robert Pattinson in the A-List Party area.
 You can even take a penalty under the watchful eye of David Beckham or strut your stuff with One Direction, Rihanna and Lady Gaga in the Madame Tussaud's Music Zone.